instructor-ai/instructor/docs/prompting/zero_shot/role_prompting.md

         messages=[
             {
                 "role": "system",
-                "content": f"""You are a support agent at a tech company.
+                "content": """You are a support agent at a tech company.
                 You will be assigned a support ticket to classify.
                 Make sure to only select the label that applies to the support ticket.""",